sumnerevans/advent-of-code/README.md

 leaderboard, the code is `540750-9589f56d`.

 When I solve for speed on the night when the problem opens, I solve using Python.
-I've gone back and solved a few problems in C as well.
+I've gone back and solved a few problems in other languages as well.

 **Starting in 2020, I am streaming my solve sessions [on Twitch](https://www.twitch.tv/sumnerevans).** Go over there and follow to be